sagacious123/react-interview-questions-using-mindmap/part-2/README.md

 Figure 20.
 Crack the React Interview by Using Mindmap - Question 20.

 This is the end of the second part.
-I am writing the next parts, you just need to follow my series and we will crack the React interviews together :smile: :heart:
+I am writing the next parts, you just need to follow my series and we will crack the React interviews together.

 Thanks and Best Regards, \
 Hiep.